ajjl/compiler/README.md

 ## Slack channel is:
 ### compiler-groupc.slack.com

+## Building With CMake
+CMake is a build environment generator.
+For larger projects it is easier than writing Makefiles by hand.
+We will try to have our Makefiles still work anyways.
+CMake also has good support for testing and building and linking to dependencies.

+### You probably need to install cmake:
+On linux: `sudo apt-get install cmake`
+On mac, install with homebrew: `brew install cmake`

+If you dont have homebrew, get it here: http://brew.sh/ On Windows: ???

+### Git is also a pre-req
+`sudo apt-get install git`

+### Out of source build
+CMake requires an "out of source" build.
+That means that the directory that the compiled objects land in is completely separate from the directory of the source files.
+Here are instructions for building with cmake.
+You can also build the narmal way with plain ol make.

+### Instructions:
+Parallel to the groupc directory (at the same level) make a new directory called "groupc-build" and then change into it.
+`mkdir groupc-build`
+`cd groupc-build`
+Run cmake from the groupc-build filder, using the groupc directory as the argument.
+`cmake ../groupc`
+This generates the makefiles.
+Now just run make.
+`make`
+Now you can run your tests:
+`ctest`
+or
+`make test`

+### You can also use cmake to build project files for many IDE's.
+Google it.

+### yup, we now have some tests.

+If you want to rebuild the project.
+Run `make clean` first.

+### Do NOT add the build directory to svn or git

 ## Git-svn
 This repo should update automatically with new svn commits.
 So you could just